phetsims/calculus-grapher/doc/implementation-notes.md

 on `TransformedCurve`.

 `TransformedCurve` is mainly responsible for:

 - Implementing the response algorithms that are used when the user drags on the TransformedCurve.
 The response is affected by the CurveManipulationMode and the 'width' of the curve-manipulation.
-- Implementing smoothing, and undoing the curve
+- Implementing smoothing and undoing the curve
 - Saving the curve
 - Resetting all the points of the curve